 During pregnancy, you probably tried to imagine what life as a parent would be like.

-Perhaps you worried about whether you would find it boring to be stuck with just a baby for company, or maybe it was the thought of the stinky nappies that filled you with dread.
+Perhaps you worried about whether you would find it boring to be stuck with just a newborn for company, or maybe it was the thought of the stinky nappies that filled you with dread.

 You may have spent sleepless nights worrying about breastfeeding, bonding and how parenthood might change your relationship.